Local Public Safety Coordinating Council (LPSCC)

 Senate Bill 1145, passed by the Legislature in 1995, requires every county in Oregon to convene a Local Public Safety Coordinating Council.
 Required membership is outlined in state statute under ORS 423.560.
 LPSCC coordinates local criminal justice policy and planning, oversees Douglas County's Justice Reinvestment Grant Program, and makes recommendations to the County Board of Commissioners regarding the use of state and county resources to supervise local offenders.
 The Council brings together criminal justice leaders, service providers, and other stakeholders to ensure cross-system collaboration and a cooperative approach to public safety policy and programs.

-Douglas County's LPSCC has a Housing Subcommittee and a Behavioral Health Subcommittee that also acts as the steering body for Douglas County's Stepping Up Initiative and Sequential Intercept Mapping (SIM) efforts, both aimed at strengthening the local services continuum for justice-involved individuals with mental illness.
+Douglas County's LPSCC has a Behavioral Health and Housing Subcommittee that also acts as the steering body for Douglas County's Stepping Up Initiative and Sequential Intercept Mapping (SIM) efforts, both aimed at strengthening the local services continuum for justice-involved individuals with mental illness.
+Additionally, there is a Justice Reinvestment (JRI) Subcommittee focused on managing Douglas County’s state Justice Reinvestment grant.

 For more information on LPSCC or to receive agendas, email Melissa.